thebioengineer/colortable/README.md

 ## Output types

-In order to simply generate a color\_vctr, which is the lowest object type, use the `color_vctr` function.
+In order to simply generate a color\_vctr, use the `color_vctr` function.
 It can convert any atomic (numeric, integer, complex, character, logical, raw) into a color\_vctr where text and background colors, and styles can be set.

 To see the available styles and colors, use the `valid_*` family of
-functions: `valid_text_color()`, `valid_background()`, and
-`valid_style()`.
+functions: `valid_colors()`or `valid_style()`.
 To check whether the styling is a valid type for the output, set the method to be “latex” for pdf outputs, or “html” for html outputs.

 Below is a random sampling of output types to the console: